 Section 1.
-Proposed amendments to the constitution and by-laws shall be initiated by the PASA board, and shall be presented at the meetings described in Article IV, Section I. The amendment shall be proposed at the next general meeting.
+Proposed amendments to the constitution and by-laws shall be initiated by the PASA Executive Committee and shall be presented at the meetings at the next general PASA meeting.

 Section 2.
 A complete text of the proposed amendment shall be distributed to the membership at least five (5) working days prior to the general meeting.